 Or if our brethren are inquired about,

-If the Corinthians should inquire about the two unnamed brothers, they need to know how Paul views them.
+If the Corinthians should inquire about the two unnamed brothers, they needed to know how Paul viewed them.

 they are messengers [sent ones] of the churches,

 The word “messengers” is apostles.
 The basic idea of the word apostles is sent ones.
-Here, however, they are not apostles of Christ but apostles of the church, the body of Christ.
-These men are officially authorized representatives of the church.
+Here, however, they were not apostles of Christ but apostles of the church, the body of Christ.
+They were officially authorized representatives of the church.

 the glory of Christ.

-Paul identifies the two brothers as “the glory of Christ.”
-These men bring great honor and glory to Christ.
-These men manifest the essence of who God is to the world.
-They make the invisible God visible.
+Paul identified the two brothers as “the glory of Christ.”
+These men brought great honor and glory to Christ.
+These men manifested the essence of who God is to the world.
+They made the invisible God visible.